• Skip to primary navigation

 Check the cake after 80 minutes by inserting a toothpick or wooden skewer into the centre of the cake.
 It should come out cleanly, with no batter sticking to it.
 My cake was done after 85 minutes, but all ovens are different, so do start to check at around the 80-minute mark.

-Remove the cake from the oven and leave it to cool in the tin, covered with the aluminium foil.
+Remove the cake from the oven and leave it to cool in the tin, covered with aluminium foil.

 I’m not a lover of marzipan so I prefer to leave the cake plain.
 If you prefer you can decorate this last-minute Christmas cake with marzipan and fondant icing, as you would any Christmas cake.

-Store the cake in an airtight tin, or wrap in aluminium foil, and it will stay fresh for up to a month (although this cake is so tasty it will probably be eaten long before that 🙂 ).
+Store the cake in an airtight tin, or wrap it in aluminium foil, and it will stay fresh for up to a month (although this cake is so tasty it will probably be eaten long before that 🙂 ).

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 How to blanch almonds

-Whole shelled almonds are sometimes sold with their skins still on.
-It’s a simple matter to remove the skins by blanching the almonds in boiling water.
+Whole, shelled almonds are sometimes sold with their skins still on.
+It's a simple matter to remove the skins by blanching the almonds in boiling water.

-• Bring a small saucepan of water to the boil.
+- Bring a small saucepan of water to the boil.

-• As soon as the water is boiling, tip in the almonds.
+- As soon as the water is boiling, tip in the almonds.

-• Leave for 60 seconds – no more, no less.
+- Leave for 60 seconds - no more, no less.
 Anything more will start to cook the almonds, and anything less means the skins will not slip off easily.

-• Immediately pour the almonds into a colander and then rinse with cold water to stop the cooking process.
+- Immediately pour the almonds into a colander and then rinse with cold water to stop the cooking process.

-• Squeeze each almond in your fingers and the skins will slip straight off.
+- Squeeze each almond in your fingers and the skins will slip straight off.

-• You can use them immediately to decorate your Christmas cake or you can store them in an air-tight container and use them later.
+- You can use them immediately to decorate your Christmas cake or you can store them in an air-tight container and use them later.

-Pin for later
+Save for later

-If you would like to make this last-minute Christmas cake why not pin the recipe to one of your Pinterest boards so you can find it easily.
+If you would like to make this last-minute Christmas cake why not pin the recipe to one of your Pinterest boards so you can find it easily?
 Just click on the image below.

-Other recipes
+Related recipes

-The recipe
+📋The recipe

 Last-minute Christmas Cake